-The right to purchase warrants from the Subsidiary shall only vest in employees who have not terminated their employment or whose employment have not been terminated at the end of the application period.
+The right to purchase warrants from the Subsidiary shall only vest in employees who, at the end of the application period, have not terminated their employment, have not had their employment terminated or otherwise have given notice, or been notified, of employment termination.

 Warrants may also be offered to future employees.
 For such acquisitions, the conditions shall be the same or equivalent to what is stated in this resolution.
-This means that acquisitions shall be made to the market value at the time of the acquisition.
+This means, inter alia, that acquisitions shall be made to the market value at the time of the acquisition.

 Application and allotment

 Application for acquisition of warrants shall be made during the period from and including 15 May 2021 up until and including 22 May 2021.
 The board of the company shall however be entitled to extend the application period for acquisitions and to set a corresponding application period for new employees whose acquisitions are made after the expiration of the initial application period.

 Medivir shall, in connection with the allocation of the warrants to the participants in the program, and with certain exceptions, reserve a repurchase right regarding the warrants if the participant’s employment or assignment within the group is terminated or if the participant wishes to transfer his/her warrants prior to the warrants being exercisable.